Welcome to MiCORE

 The study involves survey questions about the app and your hospitalization.
 You will be emailed surveys at 3 days, 1 month, 6 months, and 12 months following your discharge from the hospital.

-We will ask you survey questions about your experience using the app and being hospitalized for a heart attack.
+Learn more about the study survey: We will ask you survey questions about your experience using the app and being hospitalized for a heart attack.
 If you do not respond to the 3 day and 1-month online surveys within a week of the email being sent one of our study team members will follow up with you so you can provide your responses by phone interview.
-In recognition of your effort and time, you will be compensated with a $10 electronic gift card upon successful completion of all survey questions.
+In recognition of your effort and time, you will be compensated with a $10 electronic gift card upon successful completion of survey questions emailed to you 3 and 30 days following your discharge from the hospital.
 If you note being readmitted to a hospital outside the Hopkins healthcare system you will be emailed a form asking for permission to obtain access to your hospital records so we can better understand why you were readmitted.
 You may get tired or bored when we are asking you questions or you are completing questionnaires.
 You do not have to answer any questions you do not want to answer.

 A researcher and Johns Hopkins have a financial or other interest in this study.